-Our producers manage almost 7.2 million hectares (that’s about the size of Tasmania) of certified organic farmlands.
-Most of this is in the Lake Eyre Basin, one of the world’s great free-flowing inland river systems, in the pure heart of Australia.
-Countless floods here have deposited rich nutrients to create vast, fertile outback floodplains – so remote they have been virtually untouched by chemicals for millions of years.
+Our producers manage millions of hectares of certified organic rangelands.
+Most of this is in the Lake Eyre Basin, one of the world’s great free-flowing inland river systems.
+Countless floods have deposited rich nutrients to create vast, fertile outback floodplains – so remote they have been virtually untouched by chemicals since the beginning of time.

 Over 250 species of natural grasses and pastures grow year-round and flourish when intermittent floodwaters recede.
 Cattle roam freely to graze on these seasonally-changing pastures, choosing what they need and what is in season.

 Our small office of 10 people has minimal environmental impact, so the focus of our environmental efforts is on-farm.

 We have influence but no control on farms, so our focus is to link environmental management to productivity.

 Like all food production, beef production has land use, water and climate change impacts.

 Organic standards have strict environmental management requirements, with chemicals and synthetic fertilisers prohibited.
 5% of organic land must be maintained to facilitate biodiversity or nature conservation.

 First Grazing BMP corporate partner, to encourage producers to continually improve environmental management.